-Nashville Criminal Defense Lawyer
+Nashville Criminal Lawyer

 Matt Stephens is a native of Nashville and a graduate of the University of Tennessee where he studied political science.
 After completing his undergraduate work, he entered law school at Samford University where he was an active member of the school’s nationally recognized mock trial program.

-In addition to serving as a prosecutor, Matt has worked in the areas of personal injury, trucking accidents, products liability, medical malpractice, defective medical devices and insurance bad faith claims.
+The heart of Matt’s practice is devoted to protecting the rights of the accused, but he has also worked in the areas of personal injury, trucking accidents, products liability, medical malpractice, defective medical devices and insurance bad faith claims.

 Matt maintains a bar license in Tennessee, Alabama, and Louisiana, and has been admitted to practice before the United States Supreme Court.
 He is a member of the National Association of Criminal Defense Lawyers, Tennessee Association of Criminal Defense Lawyers, Alabama State Bar Association, Louisiana State Bar Association and the Nashville Bar Association, where he is a member of the Criminal Law Committee.